top of page

 Supporting a Partner Who’s Struggling

-If you think your partner might be struggling with their mental health after a baby, try to approach them with empathy, not judgment.
+If you think your partner might be struggling with their mental health after a baby’s arrival, try to approach the conversation with empathy—not judgment.

 You might say:

 “Hey, I’ve noticed you seem really overwhelmed lately.
 I know this season is a lot.
-I’m here if you ever want to talk—and I think it’s totally okay to ask for help if you need it.”
+I’m here if you ever want to talk—and it’s totally okay to ask for help.”

-You can also offer to help them find a therapist, watch the baby while they rest, or just check in more often.
+Offer to help them find a therapist, watch the baby while they rest, or simply check in more often.

 Final Thoughts

-If you’re feeling off, disconnected, or exhausted in ways that don’t go away, it’s not a personal failure.
+If you’re feeling off, disconnected, or exhausted in ways that don’t go away, it’s not a personal failure—it’s a sign something inside you needs attention.

-You don’t have to keep pushing through on your own.
+You don’t have to keep pushing through alone.
 Support is here.

-Schedule a free 15-minute consultation if you’d like to talk with one of our therapists.
-We’ll help you sort through what’s going on and find a path forward—together.
+👉 Schedule a free 15-minute consultation to talk with one of our therapists and find a path forward—together.

 bottom of page